Akash5307/Akash5307/README.md

 ### A Subtle Welcome by Akash Gupta👋
-Hey, I am an NIT Allahabad CSE 2025 graduate.
+Hey, I am a CSE 2025 graduate from NIT Allahabad.
 I'm a Full Stack developer armed with knowledge of some of the popular and loved frameworks and languages listed below:

 - **Backend Technologies**:
   ![Node.js](https://img.shields.io/badge/-Node.js-339933?logo=node.js&logoColor=white)